-Google's Chromium team working on new 'Chromoting' Chrome remote desktop app for AndroidAlex Wagner - Deputy Managing Editor, News Desk
+Google's Chromium team working on new 'Chromoting' Chrome remote desktop app for AndroidAlex Wagner - Editorial Director of News and Content

 Looks like Google is prepping a new Android application to add to the extensive list of apps that it already offers on the platform.
 The new app, called "Chromoting," is expected to be an Android version of the Chrome Remote Desktop app for the Chrome browser, which allows users to access other computers or grants someone else access to your computer over the Internet.
 The app is being built by Google's Chromium team.